-REAR SUSPENSION LUBRICATION
+REAR SUSPENSION

-Lubricate the suspension pivot shafts with POLARIS All Season Grease at the intervals outlined in the Maintenance chapter and before seasonal storage.
+Lubricate the suspension pivot shafts 1 with POLARIS All Season Grease at the intervals outlined in the Periodic Maintenance Table and before seasonal storage.
 When operating in heavy, wet snow conditions, lubricate every 500 miles (800 km).

 Lack of lubrication will adversely affect your ride and the life of the suspension.
-For more information about suspension lubrication and adjustments, your POLARIS dealer can assist.
+For more information about suspension lubrication and adjustments, see your POI ARIS dealer.